Not sure about your business insurance?

 The charges that make up your premium are collected by the AFS Licensee.
 Statutory charges such as Goods and Services Tax (GST), Stamp Duty (SD), Fire Service Levy (FSL) and Supplementary Levy are all forwarded to the Government.

-Dynamic Insurance Services charge a fee based on a percentage of your premium, with the minimum charge being $200 (plus GST) on all business insurance policies.
+Dynamic Insurance Services charge a fee.
 We practise full transparency and all relevant fees will be clearly presented on our invoices.
 Depending on the time taken to arrange and manage your insurance program, our fee will cover the cost of doing a risk assessment and insurance cost evaluation on your business, negotiating terms with the insurer, providing recommendations and advice on the various types of policies available, providing advice on risk management to reduce the likelihood of making a claim, making amendments to your insurance program, and if necessary, lodging and managing claims from start to settlement.

 All quotes are free of charge and obligation.